We’ve written about the controversial topic of problems with readability formulas — and we’re back to further explain our position.

 For instance, let’s say you wrote this:

 - If you have any of the following symptoms, you might have a life-threatening infection.
-It’s extremely important for you to go to the hospital as soon as possible.
+It’s very important for you to go to the hospital right away.

 Seems pretty clear, but it scores a 9.2 grade reading level.
 Not good.
 So you try again.